 E-commerce intelligence portal Internet Retailer estimates that in 2014, 42% of mobile sales were from apps, with the remaining 58% via mobile websites.
 That’s because, they say, many retailers have done an inadequate job of giving consumers reasons to download and use retail apps.
 This represents an enormous growth opportunity for retailers who are willing to develop apps that give consumers what they want in an engaging interface.
 It’s an opportunity you don’t want to miss.

 Bespoke native apps for retail offer businesses the best value for their investment, provided they work with an app developer that’s attuned to customer needs first and foremost.
 Glance is a leading developer of native apps for top brands that want to provide their valued customers with a shopping experience that delivers ease, efficiency, and the options they want most.
-If you’d like to know more, we invite you to send us an enquiry.
+If you’d like to know more, we invite you to Talk To Us.
 We’ll get back with you promptly with answers to all your questions about how to improve your mobile app strategy.